 Committee on Health &

-Good morning Chairpersons Arroyo, Koppell, Recchia and other distinguished members of the New York City Council.
+Good afternoon Chairpersons Koppell, Rivera and Weprin, and members of the New York City Council.
 I am Alan Aviles, President of the New York City Health and Hospitals Corporation (HHC).
-Thank you for the opportunity to discuss the Fiscal Year 2011 Executive Budget and HHC's Financial Plan.
-In my testimony, I will also review the comprehensive restructuring plan that was announced last month.
+Thank you for the opportunity to discuss the Fiscal Year 2010 Executive Budget and provide an update on HHC’s Financial Plan.

 Executive Budget & Financial Plan